farkas-peter/f1tenth_system/README.md

 Drivers onboard f1tenth race cars.
 This branch is under development for migration to ROS2.
 See the [documentation of F1TENTH](https://f1tenth.readthedocs.io/en/foxy_test/getting_started/firmware/index.html) on how to get started.

-## Deadman's switch
+## Control
-On Logitech F-710 joysticks, the LB button is the deadman's switch for teleop, and the RB button is the deadman's switch for navigation.
-You can also remap buttons.
-See how on the readthedocs documentation.
+On Logitech F-710 joysticks, in manual control mode: the RT button is the throttle, the LT button is the reverse, the left analog stick is the steering and the deadman's switch is the A button.
+In autonomous control mode the deadman's switch is the X button and the constans speed can be adjust with the up and down buttons.

 ## Topics